Skip to content

 self.logger.warning(

-f"Failed to load expanded IOD model from cache {iod_json_file_path}: {e}"
+f"Failed to load IOD model from cache {iod_model_path}: {e}"

 )